September 4, 2025

 I was also impressed by the AI marketing features, such as ad script generation and engagement optimization.
 They make it easy to produce polished content without burning out.

 While the editing suite is solid, I find the effects library lacking.
-There’s enough to get by, but you might feel limited if you want something unique or cinematic.
+There’s enough to get by, but like G2 users also say, you might feel limited if you want something unique or cinematic.

 I’ve had the software crash on me a few times when working on big projects.
-Thankfully, the autosave feature saved me, but it’s still annoying.
+Thankfully, the autosave feature saved me, but it’s still bothersome.

 “Audio editing tools are limited compared to video features.
 More advanced audio options would make it complete.”